shishenyxx/DeepMosaic/README.md

 ### Note

 1. The singularity container currently only works with grch37.
-Future releases will be compatible with hg38.
 2. You'll need your own copy of annovar.

 ### Usage

 Basic Usage

-1. ~singularity exec DeepMosaic.sif deepmosaic-draw <options>~
+1. `singularity exec DeepMosaic.sif deepmosaic-draw <options>`
-2. ~singularity exec DeepMosaic.sif deepmosaic-predict <options>~
+2. `singularity exec DeepMosaic.sif deepmosaic-predict <options>`

 Training and using your own model

-1. ~singularity exec DeepMosaic.sif python /DeepMosaic/deepmosaic/trainModel.py <options>~
+1. `singularity exec DeepMosaic.sif python /DeepMosaic/deepmosaic/trainModel.py <options>`
-2. ~singularity exec DeepMosaic.sif deepmosaic-predict <options> --model-path <path_to_your_model>
+2. `singularity exec DeepMosaic.sif deepmosaic-predict <options> --model-path <path_to_your_model>`

 See [Usage](#Usage) and [Model Training](#model-training) for more details.